 - Head tilt, both sides – A set of ten repetitions

-- Head nodding, (both up & down) – A set of ten repetitions
+- Head nodding, (up & down) – A set of ten repetitions

 - Head rotations (both directions) – 1 set of five repetitions

-- Arm swing rotations (clock and anti-clock) – A set of ten repetitions
+- Arm swing rotations (clockwise and anti-clockwise) – A set of ten repetitions

-- Shoulder rotation movements (clock and anti-clock) – A set of ten repetitions
+- Shoulder rotation movements (clockwise and anti-clockwise) – A set of ten repetitions.

 This exercise is helpful in stabilising your spine and lower abdomen when you experience a back ache.